Palermo – Tunis

 Palermo Tunis Ferry

 The Palermo Tunis ferry route connects Sicily with Tunisia and is currently operated by 2 ferry companies.
-The Grimaldi Lines service runs up to 2 times per week with a sailing duration of around 10 hours 30 minutes while the Grandi Navi Veloci service runs up to 1 times per week with a duration from 10 hours 30 minutes.
+The Grimaldi Lines service runs up to 2 times per week with a sailing duration of around 11 hours 30 minutes While the Grandi Navi Veloci service runs up to 1 times per week with a duration from 10 hours.

 So that’s a combined 3 sailings on offer per week on the Palermo Tunis route between Sicily and Tunisia.
 Compare now and get the best fare at the time that you want to travel.